Unlacing the Corset, Unleashing the Vote

-The Mill Museum mounts several temporary exhibit a year.
-Our current exhibit, Unlacing the Corset, Unleashing the Vote, runs from February 15 through September 13.
-The exhibit observes the 100th anniversary of the passage of the 19th Amendment in 1920.
+The exhibit Unlacing the Corset, Unleashing the Vote ran from February 15, 2020 through June 30, 2021.
+The exhibit observed the 100th anniversary of the passage of the 19th Amendment in 1920.
 Sometimes called the Susan B. Anthony Amendment, the 19th Amendment extended suffrage — the right to vote — to most American women.
-The exhibit will be open Fridays, Saturdays, and Sundays during the Museum’s regular visitor hours, and is included in the Museum’s regular admission price.
-Moreover, because the Museum will be closed to the public during the Coronavirus / COVID-19 Crisis, we have created a “virtual” version of this exhibit, which is presented below.
+Because the Museum was closed to the public during the Coronavirus / COVID-19 Crisis, we created a “virtual” version of this exhibit, which is presented below.
+It was our first attempt to construct a “complete” virtual exhibit — one that included not only the exhibit display boards, but also images of all of the objects exhibited and the captions that accompanied them.

 II.
 EARLY TWENTIETH-CENTURY ORIGINS

-As the new century dawned, Connecticut women were questioning many of the standards of the old nineteenth century.
-A deeper analysis of big business practices could be found in journal articles examining factory standards.
+As the twentieth century dawned, Connecticut women increasingly questioned many of the standards of the old nineteenth century.
+Deeper analyses of big business practices appeared in journal articles examining factory standards.
 Social injustices sparked reform efforts, including a growing movement for racial and gender equality.
-Women were forming and joining national and local organizations promoting woman suffrage and sex equality.
-Women now were officers in state and national organizations, and thus exercised leadership.
+Women formed and joined national and local organizations promoting woman suffrage and sex equality.
+Women like Fairfield’s Mabel Osgood Wright and Hartford’s Mary Townshend Seymour now served as officers in state and national organizations, such as the Connecticut Audubon Society and the Hartford chapter of the National Association for the Advancement of Colored People, and thus exercised leadership.
 They could now be employed as police matrons, assistant town clerks, school trustees, and public librarians.
 The United States joined World War I in 1917, which created opportunities for women to both protest and support the war effort, and to organize prominent woman suffrage demonstrations in Washington, DC.
+Connecticut women served in Europe during the War as doctors and nurses.
 The number of American women employed for wages rose from 2.6 million in 1880 to 7.8 million in 1910.
 In Connecticut, suffrage advocates campaigned by automobile tours, especially in Middlesex, Tolland, and Windham counties.

-Clothing remained restrictive, reflecting nineteenth-century values, as illustrated in the garments above.
+Above: Clothing remained restrictive, however, reflecting nineteenth-century values, as illustrated in the garments above.
 The two dresses are on loan from the the Windham Historical Society.

 Above: A pair of lady’s boots from more than a century ago, designed to show a minimum of flesh.
 The device surrounding them are the hoops for a hoop skirt, a heavy, uncomfortable, and restrictive garment.